A Note on The Global Dimension of Shifted Orders: Shifted Orders

-\begin{remark} If $\Lambda$ has CM-dominant dimension at least $\ell$, then we can also define the $\ell$-shifted module and the $\ell$-shifted order, similarly (see \cite[Definition 2.5]{PresslandSauter}).
-All our results hold for the higher shifted modules and give the same conclusion.
-So for the sake of exposition and in order to avoid subscripts, we only care about the shifted module and the shifted order. \end{remark} \begin{lemma} The shifted module $T$ has CM-injective dimension $n-1$. \end{lemma} \begin{proof} The shifted module is the direct sum of a CM-projective-injective with the cokernel $K$ in Lemma \ref{lemmadefiningK}.
-If $0 \to \Lambda \to \Pi^0 \to \Pi^1 \to \ldots$ is a CM-projective-injective coresolution of $\Lambda$, then $0 \to K \to \Pi^1 \to \ldots$ is a CM-injective coresolution of $K$. \end{proof} Let us denote by $K^{-,b}(\add T)$ the homotopy category of complexes of $\Lambda$-modules with terms in $\add T$, bounded below and with finitely many non-vanishing cohomology groups. \begin{lemma} For any $X \in K^{-,b}(\add T)$ with vanishing non-negative cohomology, we have $X = Y \oplus Z$ where $Y$ is acyclic and $Z^i = 0$ for all $i < 2-n$. \end{lemma} \begin{proof} We start with setting up notation.
-We let $X = (X^i, d^i) \in K^{-,b}(\add T)$ and we put $L_j = \ker d^j$ for $j \leq 0$.
+\begin{chunk} \textbf{Towards the main theorem.} For the purposes of the next three lemmas and the following proposition, we will assume that $\Lambda$ is an $n$-canonical $R$-order, $M$ is a maximal Cohen-Macaulay $\Lambda$-module with CM-injective dimension $m$.
+Let us denote by $K^{-,b}(\add M)$ the homotopy category of complexes of $\Lambda$-modules with terms in $\add_\Lambda M$, bounded below and with finitely many non-vanishing cohomology groups.
+We consider a complex $X = (X^i, d^i) \in K^{-,b}(\add M)$ with vanishing nonnegative cohomology and put $L_j = \ker d^j$ for $j \leq 0$.
 We also let $L_1 = \imof d^0$ and $L_2 = X^1/\imof d^0$.
 Hence, we have short exact sequences